 Maloff Protect is manufactured by Glenmark Pharmaceuticals.
 Not licensed for use in children or adolescents.
 Contains atovaquone and proguanil hydrochloride.

-One tablet per day.
-Take Maloff Protect with food or a milky drink, where possible as this helps your body absorb the active ingredients.
+Maloff Protect is taken like Malarone or Generic Malarone.
+One tablet daily.
+Take Maloff Protect with food or a milky drink, where possible, as this helps your body absorb the active ingredients.
 It is best to take Maloff Protect at the same time each day.

 Start taking Maloff Protect one to two days before travelling to an area which has malaria.
-Continue taking it every day during your stay.
-Take Maloff Protect for another seven days after your return to a malaria-free area.
-Take the full course of Maloff Protect for maximum protection.
+Continue taking it daily during your stay.
+Take Maloff Protect for another seven days after your return to a malaria free area.
+Take the full course of Maloff Protect for maximum protection against Malaria.

-PLEASE READ THE INFORMATION LEAFLET PROVIDED VERY CAREFULLY BEFORE TAKING YOUR MEDICATION.
+PLEASE READ THE PATIENT INFORMATION LEAFLET PROVIDED VERY CAREFULLY BEFORE TAKING YOUR MEDICATION.

 We understand that you may want, at times, to return an item you've purchased from us.
 To make this process quick and convenient for you, please read the policy below.

 We regret that we cannot, by law, accept returns of any medication.
 If you return a medicine to us all we can do is dispose of it correctly for you as it cannot be resold.
 This is to ensure the integrity of the UK medicine supply chain.